siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 + tags (search based on debtags)
 + files (file names)
 + installed status
-+ orphaned packages (orphaned packages)
++ orphaned packages

 In addition, a lot of information about Debian packages is provided, including which files are bundled in a package.
-More detailed information about using packagesearch can be found at *Help* > *Contents*.
+More detailed information about using packagesearch can be found at *"Help"* > *"Contents"*.
 Currently the user interface of packagesearch is English only.

 A complete description of the APT system can be found in [Debian's APT-HOWTO](https://wiki.debian.org/DebianPackageManagement).

-<div id="rev">Last edited: 2022/03/01</div>
+<div id="rev">Last edited: 2022/04/07</div>